psampaz/slice/README.md

 ## slice.Copy

-CopyBool creates a copy of a bool slice.
+CopyBool creates a copy of a slice.
 The resulting slice has the same elements as the original but the underlying array is different.
 See https://github.com/go101/go101/wiki
 ```go